 Morris County NJ Felony Expungement Lawyer

-Clear Your Criminal Record in Morristown, New Jersey
+Expunge a Felony from your Record in Morristown, New Jersey

 If you’ve been arrested and the charges were dismissed or you were found not guilty at trial, you may be feeling relieved.
 However, your work is not done.
 The arrest will still show up on your record in the future anytime a background check is run for school or employment opportunities.
 This means that you may still have to explain this arrest to your potential employer.
 However, an experienced criminal defense lawyer can help you avoid this.
 You may be able to file for an expungement to have the arrest removed from your record entirely.
 If the expungement is approved and completed, you will have no criminal record and no arrest record as a result of the incident.